GitSweetDragon/-dockutil/README.md

 I would like to thanks @kcrawford for dockutil, its a great app ! https://github.com/kcrawford/dockutil

-After testing different configurations and scripts, I ended up not finding the one that works on my environment:
+After testing different configurations and scripts, I ended up not finding the one that works on

+MY ENVIRONMENT :

 Jamf Pro Cloud version 10.42
 Apple M1 version 12.6.1
 Dockutil version 3.0.2

-I deploy Dockutil in service with office then I launch my strategies.
+I deploy Dockutil & office in PreStage Enrollments then I launch my strategies.

+THE GOAL :

+- After deploying applications such as Office, remove the default dock and set the corporate one, but allow the user to modify it afterwards.

 LICENSE

-Like i said i new on Github so i don't what's i should input on licence, you can use my code has you want and customize it.
+ - Like i said i new on Github so i don't what's i should input on licence, you can use my code has you want and customize it.

 CHANGELOG
 ......